anders-biostat/linked-charts/docs/rlc/citeseq/example_1.md

 We first perform some very simple data preparation, using only base R commands.
 If you have worked with expression data before, this will look completely familiar.

+Some of these steps take time, but you can skip over them and then later just read in the R data file [citeseq_data.rda](citeseq_data.rda).

 First, we load the data matrix

 ```r
 # The path to the data file downloaded to GEO